nishidayuya/redmine_ruby_wasm/README.md

-# redmine_ruby_wasm

-A plugin to run Ruby code on Redmine.
+# Redmine ruby.wasm plugin: A plugin to run Ruby code on Redmine

 ## Screenshot